Hand Arm Vibration Syndrome

 Hand-arm vibration syndrome is a painful and disabling condition that affects the nerves, blood vessels, muscles and joints of the hands and arms.
 By law, as an employer, you must assess and identify measures to eliminate or reduce risks from exposure to hand-arm vibration so that you can protect your employees from risks to their health.

-If you’re unsure whether you have actioned all the control measures to protect your employees from HAVS (hand arm vibration syndrome), perhaps now would be a good time to see how we can support your business.
-Get in touch with our expert H&S team today by visiting Avensure Contact!
+If youโ€™re unsure whether you have actioned all the control measures to protect your employees from HAVS (hand arm vibration syndrome), perhaps now would be a good time to see how we can support your business.
+Arrange a call back or get a quick quote today!

 OSHA and HSE are responsible for setting standards which include permissible exposure limits and recommend practices to mitigate exposure to hand-arm vibration syndrome such as regular monitoring, equipment and tool maintenance, employee training, and implementing the use of anti-vibration tools.
 As an employer, you can seek information concerning your legal obligations and responsibilities from OSHA (Occupational Safety and Health Administration), and HSE (Health and Safety Executive), or speak to our experts here at Avensure to ensure compliance with the latest legislation.